samuelbutler/Auto-GPT-Papers/README.md

 **The paper for the next reading group meeting will be in the root repo**, as fast way to always find the current paper we will be reading for the next meeting.
-Papers are added to the repo as they are announced in the Discord by @dschonholtz.
+Papers are added to the repo as they are announced in the [Discord](discord.gg/autogpt) by `@samdcbu#2399`.